-Ok now you have made your personal brand in mind and you know you want some of your images to be in front of a backdrop.
+Now that you have made your personal brand in mind and you know you want some of your images to be in front of a backdrop.
 What if we tell you that there are hundreds of backdrop colors as well as plain or textured ones.

-In terms of colors, you can read more about the fascinating 'color' science in this article
+In terms of colors, you can read more about the fascinating 'color' science.

 I won't go into details on that one as it is your photographer's job to know about all the diverse different options to use studio lights to create different moods.

-However, keep in mind that studio lights generally gives that professional, neat, high-end mood to an image.
+However, keep in mind that studio lights generally gives that professional, neat, high-end mood to a professional portrait.
 Usually, an image created under studio lights is hard to replicate with just a camera and natural light.
 That's why it gives a more exclusive feels to executive portraits done in a photography studio.

 Natural light is easy to understand: it is the light we have around us during the day.

 To have your portraits taken under natural light will have a tendency to give a natural, relaxed, casual feel.
 Using natural light is much less technical than studio light and.... is free.

 Those reasons make it very appealing for starting photographers.
 (That said, an extremely talented, internationally known portrait photographer from which I am an associate, built her entire career and studio on natural light: Sue Bryce)